jpedro/jpedro.github.io/dispatch.md

     please list --repos

 one would need to check not only `$1` but `$2`.
 Or use a 2nd case inside the `cmd.list` function.
-And `--repos` is a valid direcotry name.
+And `--repos` is a valid directory name.

 ## Enter dispatch

-Lately, I'm using a `dispatch` function that tries to find the subcommand from the declared functions, with a known prefix:
+Lately, I'm using a `dispatch` function that tries to find the subcommand from the declared functions with a known prefix:

 ```bash